-The working environment at Littleton Chambers, according to Kieran Wilson, its most junior barrister, is “incredibly friendly and supportive”.
+The working environment at Littleton Chambers, according to Kieran Wilson, a junior barrister at the set, is “incredibly friendly and supportive”.
 He adds: “I don’t have any junior bar horror stories to share, unfortunately!”

 All this niceness began before Kieran had even started: the summer before pupillage kicked off, he was assigned a junior mentor who he‘d meet regularly for a confidential chat over lunch or coffee.
 During his pupillage, Kieran spent three months working with four different supervisors, gaining experience in Littleton’s core practice areas of employment and commercial law.